haiku/website/content/blog/pulkomandy/2020-04-28-haiku_activity_report_april_2020.md

 <h3>Time preflet</h3>

-Mogul identified and fixed a bug in the Time preflet that made it impossible to select some timezones.
+Morgul identified and fixed a bug in the Time preflet that made it impossible to select some timezones.

 <h3>Translators and image formats</h3>